-Hello!
-Veronica here, coming from the hot and muggy state of Tennessee!
+It’s almost Pioneer Day!
+Hello, Veronica here, coming from the hot and muggy state of Tennessee!
 I wasn’t born and raised in Tennessee though, I was actually born in the state of Utah.
 This month in Utah, they will be celebrating Pioneer Day on July 24th.
 It’s a BIG deal and a lot of fun!
-What is Pioneer Day?
+What is Pioneer Day all about?
 It’s a state holiday that celebrates the day that the first group of Mormon pioneers entered the Salt Lake Valley.
 The history of this group of people is important for many reasons.
 They represent unwavering faith, courage, dedication, bravery and strength.
 They were real people who lived, they loved, they raised families, worked hard and wanted the opportunity to worship freely.
 They left a great legacy, not just for their families or members of their own faith, but for all who learn about them.

 I’m sharing a bunch of ideas this time.
 Mainly because I want you to have a lot of ideas to choose from depending on the age of your kids, your location, weather, etc.)

-LESSON (Choose the ones that fit for your family)
+LESSON for Pioneer Day (Choose the ones that fit for your family)

 - Explain what Pioneer Day is.
 Why is the history of these remarkable people so important?

 - What sacrifices did they make?
-What was so difficult about what they did? (left belongings, some left family, hunger, harsh weather, disease and sickness, fatigue, indians, deaths of many, traveled 1300 miles-mostly on foot, had to work for own food, no electricity, no cars, etc.)
+What was so difficult about what they did? (left belongings, some left family, hunger, harsh weather, disease and sickness, fatigue, Native Americans, deaths of many, traveled 1300 miles-mostly on foot, had to work for own food, no electricity, no cars, etc.)

 - Ask children what the hardest thing about pioneer life would have been for them?